hashintel/hash/libs/deer/README.md

 `deer` is an **experimental** backend-agnostic deserialization framework for Rust, featuring meaningful error messages and context (utilizing [`error-stack`](https://crates.io/crates/error-stack)) and a fail-slow behavior by default.

+## ⚠️ Disclaimer ⚠️

+This crate does not ship with any functionality and is only a name reservation to stop potential name squatting.
+In the future the actual crate will be published under this name, for the current (incomplete) implementation of the crate please visit the linked repository.

 ## Fail-Slow

 Currently available Rust deserializers have mostly been developed with correctness and speed in mind.
 These are universally beneficial optimizations, but in certain cases (such as when collecting user-facing validation feedback) there are relatively few options available within Rust that allow for extended evaluation beyond a single error. `deer` aims to improve this situation by consciously trading off an acceptable degree of speed to enable the surfacing of multiple errors.